dfinity/dre-airflow/README.md

 [[_TOC_]]

-## Variables required for workflows
+## Variables and connections required for workflows

-The workflows and operators in this repository require a set of variables to be added to Airflow before they are executed.
+The workflows and operators in this repository require a set of variables and connections to be added to Airflow before they are executed.
 These variables are retrieved at runtime.
-If a task in a workflow fails to retrieve a variable, the workflow perishes.
+If a task in a workflow fails to retrieve a variable or a connection, the workflow perishes.

 Logged in as administrator through the UI, go to
 *Top menubar -> Admin -> Variables*.
 Then create the following